How Loans or Gifts of Housing or Food Are Counted for SSI Disability

 2. The ISM Loan Agreement Must Be In Effect at the Time the ISM Is Provided

-The ISM loan agreement must be already in effect when you are given the money for food or shelter.
-Also, you must have agreed on the terms of your repayment of the ISM when the ISM is provided.
-If the repayment terms are not determined until after you have begun to receive the food, shelter, or both, whatever you received prior to establishing the repayment will not be considered a loan of ISM.
-This means that the SSA may use the value of the ISM you received to reduce your SSI payment.
+If the repayment terms aren't determined until after you've begun to receive the free rent, whatever you received prior to establishing the repayment terms won't be considered a loan of ISM.
+This means that the SSA can use the value of the ISM you received to reduce your SSI payment.

 3. You Must Acknowledge That You Have to Repay the Loan